ducdiep79/CasperLabs/docs/CONTRACTS.md

 Smart contracts can be parametrized.
 A list of contract arguments can be specified on command line when the contract is deployed.

 The client's `deploy` command accepts parameter `--session-args` that can be used to specify types and values of contract arguments as a serialized sequence of [Arg](https://github.com/CasperLabs/CasperLabs/blob/v0.14.0/protobuf/io/casperlabs/casper/consensus/consensus.proto#L78) values in a [protobuf JSON format](https://developers.google.com/protocol-buffers/docs/proto3#json), with binary data represented in Base16 format.

-Continuing from the example above, see [Step 8](#Step 8: Call a contract with arguments)

 Note: contract arguments are positional, and so the `"name"` attribute is currently not used.
 However, we plan to change contract arguments to be keyword (named) arguments.
 The structure of the `Arg` protobuf message and its JSON serialized form is ready for this change.